 Managers can see exactly how and where they have succeeded and fallen short.
 And real-time alerts of changing market conditions can allow rapid trades.
 But beyond that, there are important features that will break measurement down in many ways:

-- Yield and return measures over any period of time, for a specific portfolio, groups of portfolios, etc.
+- Yield and return measure over any period of time, for a specific portfolio, groups of portfolios, etc.

-- Allocations and returns broken down by sectors, asset types, portfolios, etc.
+- Allocations and returns are broken down by sectors, asset types, portfolios, etc.

 - Portfolios can be grouped by any factors in order to track performance over any period of time.